pyscaffold/pyscaffold/docs/extensions.rst

 default values).

 An action **MUST** return a tuple also composed by a project structure and a dict with options.
-The return values, thus, are usually be a modified versions of the input arguments.
+The return values, thus, are usually modified versions of the input arguments.
 Additionally an action can also have side effects, like creating directories or adding files to version control.
 The following pseudo-code illustrates a basic action: